Free Food - an Ode to Nourishment

 that departs from an old church basement

-between 9-11 AM
+between 9-11 AM every Thursday.

 Enter the underground

-and have a seat
+and have a seat.

 Your turn will come soon enough.

-Look carefully at faces
+Look carefully at faces in this lobby -

 the antechamber on the way to who-knows-where,